Childhood and Education Journey of Christopher Reeve in Timeline

 Discover the defining moments in the early life of Christopher Reeve.
 From birth to education, explore key events.

-Christopher Reeve was an American actor, director, and activist best known for portraying Superman in the film series from 1978-1987.
-Reeve achieved critical acclaim and recognition for his acting career, earning several prestigious awards including a British Academy Film Award, an Emmy Award, a Grammy Award, and a Screen Actors Guild Award.
-Beyond acting, he dedicated himself to activism, advocating for spinal cord injury research and disability rights, further solidifying his legacy as a multifaceted and influential figure.
+Christopher Reeve was an American actor, director, and activist.
+He is most famous for portraying Superman in the film series (1978-1987).
+Beyond his acting career, which earned him a British Academy Film Award, an Emmy Award, a Grammy Award and a Screen Actors Guild Award, Reeve was also known for his advocacy work.

 1956: Parents' Divorce

-In 1956, Christopher Reeve's parents, Franklin and Barbara, divorced, leading to Barbara moving with Christopher and his younger brother Benjamin to Princeton, New Jersey.
+In 1956, Franklin and Barbara divorced, and she moved with Christopher and his younger brother Benjamin to Princeton, New Jersey.

-In 1962, at the age of nine, Christopher Reeve found his passion for acting when he was cast in an amateur version of the operetta "The Yeomen of the Guard".
+In 1962, at age nine, Christopher Reeve found his passion for acting when he was cast in an amateur version of the operetta 'The Yeomen of the Guard'.

 In 1968, at the age of 15, Christopher Reeve conducted a door-to-door campaign on behalf of Robert F. Kennedy.